FATAL CRASH: Locals Gave CPR To Motorcyclist Who Slammed Into Tree, NYCRPD Says

 Donald Markle, 63, of North York Borough, was pronounced dead at WellSpan York Hospital at 8:55 p.m. on Monday, Aug.
-13, according to the York County Coroner's Office and as identified by the NYCRPD.
+12, according to the York County Coroner's Office and as identified by the Northern York County Regional Police Department on Tuesday, Aug.
+13.

 Markle had been traveling east on Canal Road when he veered off the roadway and struck a tree at the intersection of East Canal and Greenbriar roads in Conewago Township at 8:04 p.m.
 Monday, the coroner's office detailed.